 September marks the official end of summer with the autumnal equinox on September 22nd.
 We’re seeing the end to a lot of summer produce, like corn, tomatoes and zucchini, while also seeing the emergence of fall staples, like apples, sweet potato and pumpkins.
 Some areas of the country are starting to see cooler weather and leaf color changes, while others are still experiencing 90+ degree weather.
 September brings a good mix of late summer and early fall weather and I love getting to showcase that change of seasons in my recipes this month, so stay tuned!

 Welcome to my September Produce Guide!
 September is one of my favorite months, as far as produce variety goes.
 My garden is just hitting its stride with tomato production, but we also harvested our first pumpkin the other day!
 It’s a great time of year to combine fresh summer recipes with hearty warm flavors.
-October will be full on fall fruits and veggies, so enjoy the last of the summer crops while you still can 🙂
+October will be full on fall fruits and veggies, so make sure to enjoy the last of the summer crops while they’re still in season.

-P.S, keep in mind that different areas of the country have different growing seasons, so what is in season here may not be what is in season where you live.
+*Please keep in mind that different areas of the country have different growing seasons, so what is in season here may not be what is in season where you live.
+We have a very short growing season in the high desert, which means that most people aren’t planting things like tomatoes and zucchini until mid-late May and harvesting late June or early July.

 SEPTEMBER PRODUCE GUIDE